Lung Cancer Diagnosis

 Positron Emission Tomography (PET) Scan

-Another imaging test, PET scans help show how tissues and organs are functioning.
+Another imaging test, a PET scan, helps show how tissues and organs are functioning.
 First, the doctor administers a radioactive drug known as a tracer to highlight the target area and get a better look.
 The tracer can be injected, swallowed, or inhaled depending on the area it must go.
-It builds up in areas of the body that have excessive levels of chemical activity, which correlate with the activity in diseased areas.
+It builds up in areas of the body that have excessive levels of chemical activity, which correlates with the activity in diseased areas.

 Bone Scan

-Changes or abnormalities in bones can be detected with bone scans.
+Your doctor can detect changes or abnormalities in bones with bone scans.
 A bone scan is also known as a radionuclide scan, bone scintigraphy, or nuclear medicine bone scan.
-Irregularities detected in the scan can be called hot spots, but don’t always mean cancer.
+Irregularities detected in the scan can be called hot spots but don’t always mean cancer.
 A CT scan may be needed to detect illness further if a bone scan comes back with unclear hot spots.

 Lung Cancer Misdiagnosis

-Lung cancer can sometimes be mistaken for a rare form of cancer known as pleural mesothelioma.
-Mesothelioma is similar to lung cancer in that it develops in the lungs, but different in that tumors will metastasize (grow) in the lining of the lungs or the pericardium, instead of within the lungs themselves.
+Medical professionals can sometimes mistake lung cancer for a rare form of cancer known as pleural mesothelioma.
+Mesothelioma is similar to lung cancer in that it develops in the lungs but is different in that tumors will metastasize (grow) in the lining of the lungs or the pericardium instead of within the lungs themselves.
 If a doctor misdiagnoses your illness, there’s no way for you to know until you get a second opinion.

 Have a detailed discussion with your doctor on your screening and diagnosis results.
 If your doctor determines you have lung cancer and you have any concerns with the validity of the diagnosis, you can always (and have the right to) get a second opinion from another doctor.
 Your doctor can also inform you of the steps to take that may help improve your prognosis.